The low-rank hypothesis of complex systems: SVD in the study of complex systems

 In general, we only have partial information on complex networks.
 It is thus reasonable to define a set of networks where each network have a probability to describe the observed complex network.
 In order to do that in the least biased way, one can rely on the maximization of Shannon entropy to extract an adequate probability distribution \cite{Jaynes1957}.
 A lot of random graphs are defined from a maximally entropic model and although there is a large literature on the subject~\cite{Park2004, Bianconi2009, squartini2017maximum,cimini2019statistical}, we provide, for the sake of completeness, some important results and comments.
-We will later use them to demonstrate Theorem~\ref{thm:upper_bound_singvals_scm} on the exponential decrease of singular values in the directed soft configuration model, a maximally entropic random graph model.
+We will later use them to demonstrate Theorem~\ref{thm:upper_bound_singvals_scm} and Theorem~\ref{thm:upper_bound_singvals_wdscm} on the exponential decrease of singular values in the directed soft configuration model and its weighted version, both maximally entropic random network models.

 We begin by presenting general theorems about the use of Lagrange multipliers to obtain maximally entropic network models.
 Of course, the idea of Lagrange multipliers is old \cite{Caratheodory1937,Giorgi2014}.
 It goes back to Lagrange and even Euler, but in both of their work, the conditions in which the method applies are not clearly stated and no rigorous demonstration was provided.
 The first author who clearly stated the theorem is most likely Carathéodory, in the first German edition of his volume on the calculus of variations in 1935 \cite[186 and 187]{Caratheodory1989}. \begin{theorem}[Lagrange multipliers] \\ Let: \begin{enumerate}[leftmargin=8ex] \item $U$, be an open set in $\mathbb{R}^N$; \item $f, g_1, \ldots, g_r$, be continuously differentiable real functions on $U$; \item $E$, be a set such that $\bm x\in E$ iff $\bm x\in U$ and \(g_1(\bm x) = \cdots = g_r(\bm x) = 0\). \end{enumerate} If $\bm x^*$ maximizes or minimizes $f$ on $E$, then there exists a real vector $\bm \lambda = (\lambda_0,\ldots, \lambda_r)$ such that: \begin{enumerate}[leftmargin=8ex] \item $\bm \lambda \neq \bm 0$; \item $\lambda_0\geq 0$; \item $\displaystyle\lambda_0 \nabla f(\bm x^*)+\sum_{i=1}^r\lambda_i\nabla g_i (\bm x^*)=\bm 0$. \end{enumerate} Moreover, if $\nabla g_1 (\bm x^*), \ldots, \nabla g_r (\bm x^*) $ are linearly independent, then $\lambda_0>0$ and